Maarten-gh/mdsedwhblog/README.md

    This article is the first part of a series of articles in which I want to give an overview of how I think Model Driven Software Engineering (MDSE) can be used for data warehousing.
    This article is about the concepts of model driven software engineering and why you should use it while developing your Data Warehouse (DWH).
    Last but not least the topics described in this article are explained using an example.
+   The code for this article is found in _src/article-01.py_.